-I might mention that the valve train chosen determines which cam to use.
+The valve train chosen determines which cam to use.
 The 1968 Ford 302 came with a flat tappet valve train and hydraulic lifters.
 The picture of the lifters on the lower right are flat tappet lifters.
 The picture on the lower left are roller rocker lifters.
 Notice the wheel?
-Roller rocker valve train takes cams to the next level.
+Roller rocker valve train takes engine cams to the next level.
 Ford went roller rockers in 1985.
-More efficient, less wear.
-You can go a more radical cam grind with roller rocker valve train.
+Roller rockers are more efficient, with less wear.
+You can go with a more radical cam grind with a roller rocker valve train.
 The 302 blocks from 1985 on were made for roller rockers.
 The older blocks were not.
 But there are kits to put roller rockers in these old engines.

 But you can also do pretty good with flat tappet lifters.
-We’ve been using that set up for many years very successfully.
+We’ve been using that set up very successfully for many years .
 Current technology has evolved what’s available for these old blocks.
 Dan wanted to stay with flat tappets.

 The internal combustion engine is really an awesome work of art.
 How the parts all work together and produce energy to cause a car to move is pretty amazing.
 And to think you can make it work better and get more power.